Buprenorphine for Opioid Addiction Treatment in Kansas City

 While most insurance plans will cover some portion of a buprenorphine program, the amount of coverage will vary based on the specific plan’s details.
 To get a better picture of what your insurance policy will pay for, contact your insurance company directly by calling the number on the back of your insurance card.

-Our admissions team at Empowered Recovery Center in Kansas City is also happy to reach out to your insurance company on your behalf.
-We can then explain your coverage to you, as well as answer any insurance or treatment-related questions you have.
+Our admissions team at our Kansas City addiction treatment facility is also happy to reach out to your insurance company on your behalf.
+We can verify your insurance benefits, explain your coverage to you, and answer any insurance or treatment-related questions you have.

 Opioid Addiction Treatment in Kansas City